krishnakoushik9/microsoft-Ideathon0_bhasha_bandhu/README.md

 > ⚠️ **License & Usage Policy:**
-> If you wish to copy, reuse, or adapt any part of this project, please email the repository owner first at [YOUR_EMAIL_HERE].
+> If you wish to copy, reuse, or adapt any part of this project, please email the repository owner first at [23h51a66h2@cmrcet.ac.in].
 Use is only allowed after explicit approval.

 </div>